American Rivers

 Overview

 American Rivers’ Hydropower Reform Coalition is a consortium of more than 150 conservation and recreation groups focused on protecting and restoring rivers from harm caused by dams.
-This renewal grant would support the Coalition’s efforts to use the Federal Energy Regulatory Commission’s dam re-licensing process to improve river flows and remove unneeded dams.
-To accomplish its goals, the Coalition provides support to local river groups, commissions scientific and technical reviews of proposed dam licenses, educates decision makers on the merits of natural river flows, and engages the press.
+With this grant, the coalition would focus on using the Federal Energy Regulatory Commission’s dam relicensing process and the designation of wild and scenic rivers to protect 3,000 river miles in California, Oregon, Washington, and Alaska.

 About the Grantee